MeenakshiGoyal/Maven_Assignment/README.md

    - Maven is an attempt to apply patterns to a project's build infrastructure in order to promote comprehension and productivity by providing a clear path in the  use of best practices.
 # How to add Scala in Maven?
    - Build a new project "Maven_Assignment"
-   - open Module Setting and library Scala
+   - open Module Setting add library Scala
    - Select Version
    - And click OK
  Create a scala program